Deferred Action for Childhood Arrivals (DACA)

-Over the past three years, the Department of Homeland Security (DHS) has undertaken an unprecedented effort to transform the immigration enforcement system into one that focuses on public safety, border security and the integrity of the immigration system.
-As DHS continues to focus its enforcement resources on the removal of individuals who pose a danger to national security or a risk to public safety, including individuals convicted of crimes with particular emphasis on violent criminals, felons, and repeat offenders, it will exercise prosecutorial discretion as appropriate to ensure that enforcement resources are not expended on low priority cases, such as individuals who came to the United States as children and meet other key guidelines.
+The Department of Homeland Security (DHS) through Immigration and Customs Enforcement (ICE) has focused its enforcement resources on the removal of individuals who pose a danger to national security or a risk to public safety.
+These include individuals convicted of crimes with particular emphasis on violent criminals, felons, and repeat offenders.
+As a result, DHS is focusing less on low priority cases, such as individuals who came to the United States as children.

-Individuals who demonstrate that they meet the guidelines below may request consideration of deferred action for childhood arrivals for a period of two years, subject to renewal, and may be eligible for permission to work.
+Individuals who meet the guidelines below can ask for deferred action for a period of two years, subject to renewal, and may be eligible for permission to work.
 Those who receive deferred action will not be removed from the United States.

-Please note that the Deferred Action process is not a path to permanent residence or citizenship.
+Please note that deferred action is not a path to permanent residence or citizenship.

 You may request consideration of deferred action for childhood arrivals if you: